forrest79/pagination/readme.md

 $pages = Forrest79\Pagination\PagesFactory::logarithmic(100, 10, 10);
 ```

 You will get sorted `array` with `integer` pages numbers.
-For neighbour and logarithmic scale, there are also `NULL` values at place, where is broken pages series, for example: `[1, 2, 3, NULL, 7, 8]`.
-So you know where print space.
+For neighbor and logarithmic scale, there are also `NULL` values at place, where is broken pages series, for example: `[1, 2, 3, NULL, 7, 8]`.
+So you know where to print space.
 You can disable this behavior by settings parameter `$addGaps` to `FALSE`.

 ### Example with Nette